 version of this document in a more accessible format, please email email@example.com.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-You need a mitigation licence if your work will have impacts on otters that would otherwise be illegal, such as:
+You must apply for a mitigation licence if your work will have impacts on otters that would otherwise be illegal, such as:

-When applying for a mitigation licence, you need to complete the application form available on this page.
+When applying for a mitigation licence, you should complete the application form (A45).

-If the application is for a phased or multi-plot development, you should supply:
+If the application is for a phased or multi-plot development, you should provide: